If you are considering claiming Universal Credit and are self isolating or have been diagnosed with Covid-19 you can

 Other benefits you may be entitled to

 You may also be entitled to claim 'new style' Employment and Support Allowance or 'new style' Jobseeker’s Allowance either instead of, or as well as, Universal Credit.
 This will depend on your circumstances.
 If you claim both, your ESA or JSA payment will be deducted from your Universal Credit payment.

 Effect on other benefits and Tax Credits

-Once you have claimed Universal Credit, any benefits it replaces will stop.
+Once you have claimed Universal Credit, working tax credit and child tax credit will stop.
 This may be before you get your first Universal Credit payment.
 If this happens, you can ask for an advance to help you manage until you get your first payment (see 'Payments' section above).

 If you or your partner receive any of the following benefits, the amount you get of this benefit will be deducted from your Universal Credit award: